elcoosp/readma/documentation/docs/limitations.md

 ## Package registries

-To get a version shield your package need to be hosted on one of those registry
+To get a version shield and automatic installation section your package need to be hosted on one of those registry

 | Registry                      | Support |
 | ----------------------------- | ------- |